Inhibitory Mechanisms in Working Memory

 Our lab investigates basic cognitive control processes, model systems in which these processes are altered or impaired, and real-world consequences of such impairment.
 For example, one line of research focuses on the ability to delay gratification in childhood, how this ability develops across the lifespan, and outcomes associated with failure to delay gratification.
-We are also interested in how people think about food, and whether food-related thoughts can interfere with normal cognitive processing and weight management.
+Another line of research involves the study of mechanisms to dampen emotional engagement when it is not wanted.
 We have also studied changes in cognitive control that accompany Major Depressive Disorder and ADHD.

 TRANSCRANIAL DIRECT CURRENT STIMULATION

 We are studying the efficacy and long-term impact of tDCS (transcranial direct current stimulation) on working memory performance.
 In one of our studies using a working memory task, we investigate whether experiencing tDCS before, after, or during the task improves working memory capacity, and whether any gains in capacity can be maintained months after the stimulation and training end.
 We are also studying how tDCS can enhance learning and whether it can dampen distraction from unwanted information.
 We are also investigating just what happens in the brain when tDCS is applied to the scalp; this work involves providing individuals with tDCS while they are in an MRI scanner, so that we can directly examine the neural consequences of the stimulation.